cuenca-mx/sentry-chalice/README.md

 app = Chalice(app_name='appname')

 ```
+sentry-chalice now it works just for views: @app.route.

 You can create a route that triggers an error for validate your Sentry installation, like this: